The Smugglers

-The Smugglers is the completely missing first serial of the fourth season in the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 10 September to 1 October 1966.
+The Smugglers is the completely missing first serial of the fourth season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 10 September to 1 October 1966.

-In this serial, the Doctor (William Hartnell) and his new travelling companions Ben (Michael Craze) and Polly (Anneke Wills) arrive on the coast of seventeenth-century Cornwall – much to the astonishment of Polly and Ben.
+In this serial, the Doctor (William Hartnell) and his new travelling companions Ben and Polly (Michael Craze and Anneke Wills) arrive on the coast of seventeenth-century Cornwall – much to the astonishment of Polly and Ben.
 Pirates led by Captain Samuel Pike (Michael Godfrey) and his henchman Cherub (George A. Cooper) are searching for a hidden treasure, while a smuggling ring masterminded by the local squire Edwards (Paul Whitsun-Jones) is trying to off-load contraband.
 Although audio recordings, still photographs, and clips of the story exist, no episodes of this serial are known to have survived.

-The serial is currently set to be reconstructed via animation as part of Doctor Who's 60th anniversary.

 Plot

 The First Doctor's new companions Ben and Polly arrive with him in the TARDIS on the coast of seventeenth century Cornwall.
 They meet a worried churchwarden named Joseph Longfoot, who lives in fear of "Avery's boys" and, in thanks for the Doctor's kindness in relocating a dislocated finger, imparts a cryptic message he calls "Deadman's secret key": "Smallbeer, Ringwood, Gurney".
 While the time travellers head off to the local inn, Longfoot has another visitor.
 This is Cherub, Longfoot's former shipmate under pirate Captain Avery on the Black Albatross.
 Cherub and his master, Samuel Pike, who captains the Albatross since Avery died, want to recover Avery's accursed gold.
 Pike is convinced that Longfoot has the treasure or knows where it is hidden.
 When the churchwarden does not co-operate, Cherub kills him – but not before revealing he saw the three travellers who visited Longfoot earlier.

 The discovery of the churchwarden's body leads the locals to suspect the three strangers at the inn.
 The local Squire is called to intervene and adjudicate, and charges Ben and Polly with the murder.
 Employing trickery to obtain their freedom, they split up.
 Ben hides at the church until Josiah Blake, a revenue man tracking the local smugglers, disturbs him.

-In the meantime, Cherub and some pirates have kidnapped the Doctor and taken him to the Albatross.
+Cherub and some pirates kidnap the Doctor and take him to the Albatross.
 The Doctor attempts to bargain with Pike, and is kept aboard ship while the captain goes ashore.
-Pike decides to try to make an alliance with the Squire as well to protect himself while he searches for Avery's treasure.
+Pike tries to make an alliance with the Squire as well, to protect himself while he searches for Avery's treasure.
 The greedy Squire is the organiser of the local smuggling ring and offers to cut Pike and his pirates in.
-They are interrupted by Polly, who has come to implore the Squire to help her find the Doctor and is shocked to see him in the company of the kidnapping pirate Cherub.
+They are interrupted by Polly, who has come to implore the Squire to help her find the Doctor and is shocked to see him in the company of Cherub.